Daimler Trucks unveils Detroit brand, plus Detroit brand history

 Detroit Brand History

-1993 — In October 1993, Detroit Diesel had grown in on-highway heavy-duty market share to 33% from 3% only a few years earlier.
+1993 — In October 1993, Detroit Diesel had grown in on-highway, heavy-duty market share to 33 percent from 3 percent only a few years earlier.
 The company also completed a successful initial public offering of common stock, becoming a publicly traded company listed on the New York Stock Exchange under the stock symbol “DDC.”

-2000 — In October, DaimlerChrysler, the world’s leading manufacturer of heavy-duty diesel truck engines, completed a tender offer for all outstanding shares of Detroit Diesel.
+2000 — In October, DaimlerChrysler, a manufacturer of heavy-duty diesel truck engines, completed a tender offer for all outstanding shares of Detroit Diesel.